veracloud-tempo/tempo.war/README.md

 ## Installation

-Before you can install VeraCloud _Tempo_ (free) WAR you must have a working installation of a JavaEE container like [Apache Tomcat](https://tomcat.apache.org/download-90.cgi).
+Before you can install VeraCloud _Tempo_ (free) you must have a working installation of a JavaEE container like [Apache Tomcat](https://tomcat.apache.org/download-90.cgi).

 Download the latest release of VeraCloud _Tempo_ WAR, rename it to `tempo.war`, and copy it to `$CATALINA_BASE/webapps` folder.
 Start Tomcat and point a local browser at `http://localhost:8080/tempo`.